What is Manager & Supporter Training ?

 1 – Getting started– covering the modules: Essential Information, Personal Learning Plan and Tools for the Role (Managers and Supporters) plus the completion of GDPR online

 2 – Training for All Appointments– covering the modules; Fundamentals of Scouting, Scouting for All, First Aid, Administration, Delivering a Quality Programme.
+For some appointments, additional modules will be required such as Running Safe Activities or International.

 These independent learning modules are helpful as a refresher to those already in post – so if you are unsure of any of the topics or feel that a refresher would be helpful, please don’t hesitate to complete them.
 They are not exclusive to managers and may be found useful to those holding other appointments.